 David L. Soldan "for exceptional leadership and life long support and service to Eta Kappa Nu and IEEE-Eta Kappa Nu IEEE members, chapters, and volunteers"

-Carol Richardson for leadership in accreditation activities that create and enhance career opportunities for graduates of engineering technology programs and the impact on accreditation processes"
+Walter W. Buchanan "for leadership in accreditation activities that inspire professional career paths for graduates of engineering technology programs and the impact on accreditation processes"